kgryte/backbone-and-d3/README.md

 	* this layer exists as 'ChartArea'
 * Line Chart: the layer which actually plots the data
 	* this layer exists as 'DataLayer'
+* Annotations: the layer which provides chart annotations, e.g., title, caption, data labels, etc.
+	* this layer exists as 'AnnotationLayer'
 * Listeners: a meta-layer which coordinates model updates and corresponding view changes
 	* this layer exists as 'ListenerLayer'
 * Interaction: the layer which enables user interaction, e.g., providing additional context upon hover